 Nature, culture and history

-Wallaman Falls, Girringun National Park is within the Wet Tropics World Heritage Area (WTWHA).
+Wallaman Falls in Girringun National Park is within the Wet Tropics World Heritage Area (WTWHA).
 Proclaimed in 1988, the WTWHA extends for about 450 km between Cooktown and Townsville.
 Consisting of nearly 900,000 ha, vegetation is primarily tropical rainforest, but also includes open eucalypt forest, wetlands and mangrove forests.
-The WTWHA meets all four natural criteria for World Heritage listing.
+The WTWHA meets all 4 natural criteria for World Heritage listing.
 These criteria recognise the area's exceptional natural beauty and the importance of its biological diversity and evolutionary history, including habitats for numerous threatened species.
 The WTWHA also has cultural significance for Aboriginal people who have traditional links with the area and its surrounds.

 Find out more from the Wet Tropics Management Authority.